rafaelholland/project-sds3/README.md

 You can access the website here: https://holland-sds3.netlify.app/dashboard <br>
-      * You have to wait a few minutes until the graphics appears*
+      * You have to wait a few seconds until the graphics appears*